 Driving and Synchronization

-The most important qualities of a dancer have nothing to do with steps.
-What are essential for the leader are his musicality and his ability to drive the follower.
-What are essential for the follower are her abilities to be weightless and to synchronize the movement.
+The most important qualities of a tango dancer have nothing to do with steps.
+For the leader, what matters most are musicality and the ability to drive or guide the follower.
+For the follower, it is to move with lightness and to synchronize fully with the leader.

-The leader is the driver in tango, who uses his body to effect the movement of the body of his partner.
-Every step of the leader should be expressed through his partner.
-Driving does not mean that he moves and waits for his partner to follow.
-Tango is synchronization, or moving exactly at the same time.
-This suggests that the word “follow” is an incorrect notion because “follow” implies a moment later.
-Even if the moment is minimal, there is no synchronization.
-What is correct for the follower is to enter the moving car of the leader and allow herself to be transported by him on their musical journey.
+In tango, the leader is the driver—he uses his body to generate the movement of his partner.
+Each of his steps should transmit to hers, or be expressed through her.
+Driving does not mean that he moves first and waits for her to follow.
+Tango is synchronization: moving together, at the same time.
+In this light, the word “follow” is misleading, as it implies a delay—even the smallest lag breaks synchronization.
+A better metaphor is that the follower steps into the moving car of the leader, allowing herself to be carried along with him on a shared musical journey.

-The unique and magical essence of tango, two bodies moving as one, is achieved solely by the ability of the body to communicate the message of its movement through the embrace.
-Many people, through tango, are beginning to discover the importance of the embrace, which takes us back to the first years of our lives, to the protection of the chest of women.
-It is the need of that connection that brings people into tango.
-The embrace is the reason that tango has triumphed in the multitude of societies in the world.
+The magic of tango—the unique experience of two bodies moving as one—is made possible through the embrace.
+It is the embrace that allows the body to communicate intention, energy, and emotion.
+Many people, through tango, are beginning to discover the importance of the embrace, which takes us back to the first years of our lives, the earliest experiences of human connection, and the protective warmth of a woman’s chest.
+It is this deep need for connection that draws people to tango and gives it universal appeal.

-The woman settles into the man’s embrace, molding herself on him until it feels as if he were wearing her.
-She leans her body slightly forward against him and properly positions her chest so she can receive every minute message from his torso.
-She stretches her body from the waist on upwards, as if she were the string of a violin vibrating at his slightest touch.
-Her body is soft and relaxed.
-It is upon relaxation that her extremities, legs, arms and head, become void of matter, and her torso, especially her chest, becomes the main focus.
-This allows her to feel the messages from the body of the leader and move in unison with him.
-Her weight is on the inside of the ball of her foot, but her whole foot including the heel is in contact with the floor.
-Her arm lands gently and weightlessly on his shoulder.
-She doesn't hang on him or use the embrace to stabilize herself, but keeps her own balance, thus she is light.
-She is supple but toned, soft but with nothing loose (hips, for instance).
-Her presence is notable with subtle but assured pressure of her chest against his.
-She does not efface herself or break the connection, knowing if she separates herself from him she won‘t get the information from his body.
-She is continuously tuned to the messages he emits from his chest.
-Until the tango is over, her chest is permanently in contact with his.
-This is the most exact way to achieve synchronization.
+The woman settles into the embrace, molding herself to him as if he were wearing her.
+She leans slightly forward, aligning her chest to receive every subtle message from his torso.
+Her upper body extends from the waist like the string of a violin, ready to vibrate at his slightest signal.
+She remains soft and relaxed.
+Through this relaxation, her extremities—legs, arms, and head—become light and almost immaterial, while her chest becomes the center of perception.
+This attunement allows her to feel the leader’s intentions and move in perfect unison.
+Her weight is centered on the inside ball of the foot, with the whole foot—including the heel—anchored to the floor.
+Her arm rests gently and weightlessly on his shoulder.
+She doesn’t hang on him or use the embrace for support; she holds her own balance, making herself light.
+She is supple yet toned, soft yet without looseness (such as in the hips).
+Her presence is felt through the subtle but assured pressure of her chest against his.
+She does not retreat or break the connection, knowing that any separation will cut her off from his signals.
+She remains continuously attuned to the messages that come from his chest.
+Until the music ends, her chest remains in constant contact with his.
+This is the most precise path to true synchronization.

 Well done!